pmgl/starblast-modding/README.md

 Use 'test' to open game frame for testing
 > █
 ```
 As instructed by the console, you may want to open a test window to join your modded game with a Starblast client.
-Type “test”:
+Type "test":
 ```
 > test
 > █
 ```
-You can stop your mod anytime by using command “stop”.
+You can stop your mod anytime by using command "stop".
 Note that this will kill the game and disconnect all connected players:
 ```
 > stop
 Mod stopped